 Solar panels can charge a whole bank of batteries.
 Then at night, the batteries can provide power to the home.
 Some solar homeowners have added a transfer switch and battery bank so they don’t have to be without electrical power when the solar panels are not active.

-Several new inverter products can convert solar energy into electrical grid AC with a grid power-out feature that allows the homeowner to draw solar DC through a transfer switch in the inverter and provide up to 1500 watts of AC.
+Several new inverter products can convert solar energy into electrical grid AC with a grid power-out feature.
+It allows the homeowner to draw solar DC through a transfer switch in the inverter and provide up to 1500 watts of AC.
 This lets the homeowner continue to use solar power as long as the sun is shining while the grid is down.
 Solar power is one of the greatest sources of renewable energy.